 HOW TO BECOME A PARAMEDIC BOOK AND DVD

-The how to become a paramedic book and interview comprises 208 pages of insider recruitment information and 60 minutes expert tuition on how to pass every stage of the selection process.
+The new How to Become a Paramedic book and interview DVD comprises of 240 pages of insider recruitment information and 60 minutes expert video tuition on how to pass every stage of the selection process.

 From completing the application form through to sample paramedic tests, fitness assessment and interview, this guide is an essential resource for anyone who wants to become a paramedic in the UK.
 Here’s what’s included within the guide:

 - Insider information on how to pass every stage of the paramedic selection process.

 - Sample application form questions and answers, including details on how you will be assessed.